GuillaumeFromage/pspppp/README.md

 Oh, yeah, and it will pollute your current directory with a million garbage files, and its output stinks, and it work one time out of five, sorry, its just some shit I've did instead of doing the things I had to do for school.

+Also, its probably fair game if this get ported to perl or some language that would support any form of fucking datastructures, because obviously this is just not the right way of processing pspp's output.